Bajaga i Instruktori: 2010s

 In 2010 PGP-RTS released the box set entitled Antologija (Anthology), featuring remastered editions of the first four Bajaga i Instruktori studio albums.
 On 6 June 2012 the band released the studio album Daljina, dim i prašina (Distance, Smoke and Dust).
-The album, announced by the singles "Ako treba da je kraj" ("If It Should Be the End") and "Vreme" ("Time"), featured a new version of "Bežiš od mene, ljubavi" and a version of the song "Od sumraka do svitanja" ("From Dusk till Dawn"), written by Bajagić and originally recorded by pop singer Karolina Gočeva in 2005.
+The album, which ended up selling around 30,000 copies according to frontman Bajaga himself, was announced by the singles "Ako treba da je kraj" ("If It Should Be the End") and "Vreme" ("Time"), and featured a new version of "Bežiš od mene, ljubavi" and a version of the song "Od sumraka do svitanja" ("From Dusk till Dawn"), written by Bajagić and originally recorded by pop singer Karolina Gočeva in 2005.
 The album was released with the book of Bajagić's poetry entitled Vodič kroz snove (Guide through Dreams).
 The book featured lyrics Bajagić had written for Bajaga i Instruktori and his solo albums, as well as for other artists, with accompanying texts by playwright and academic Dušan Kovačević, Belgrade University professor Aleksandar Jerkov and journalist Peca Popović.
 In November the band released the video for the album title track, featuring actor Srđan Todorović.

 On 19 April 2013 the band performed in Poland for the first time.
 The band performed in Proxima Club in Warsaw, and the concert featured guest appearance by Polish singer Maciej Maleńczuk, who, in 2011, covered Bajaga i Instruktori 1988 song "Verujem – Ne verujem" ("I Believe – I Don't Believe"), his version entitled "Ostatnia nocka" ("Last Night").
 On 26 June 2013 the band held a concert at Belgrade Kalemegdan Fortress in front of 30,000 spectators, as a part of Daljina, dim i prašina promotional tour.
 The concert featured Shark, Snakes and Planes, Eva Braun and Bombaj Štampa as the opening bands, and actor and drummer Srđan Todorović, YU Grupa bass guitarist Žika Jelić and Plavi Orkestar frontman Saša Lošić "Loša" as special guests.
 The concert was preceded by Meet Belgrade from Bajaga's Songs contest organized by Long Play concert agency and Tourist Organization of Belgrade.
 On 12 June the winners of the contest toured Belgrade with rock journalist Peca Popović, visiting locations mentioned in Bajaga and Instruktori songs, and at Topčider the winners were welcomed by Bajagić.
 In August 2013 Daljina, dim i prašina was released on vinyl, in a limited number of 200 copies only, each one signed by Bajagić.
 In 2014 the band started a tour with which they celebrated 30 years since the formation of the band and the release of their debut album.
 The tour included three concerts in Tvornica kulture in Zagreb, and a concert in 100 Club in London.